Assisting Oregonians since 2006

 HMO plans offer health care services through a network of providers who agree to lower rates or provide services only to its members.
 With this health plan, you have a primary care doctor who must be in your HMO network.
 If you need a specialists, they must refer you.
 If you see a doctor outside of this network, you will have to pay the full amount.
 Kaiser Permanente is a well-known example of an HMO plan in Oregon.

 Preferred Provider Organization (PPO)

-PPO plans allow you to see any in-network health care provider without referral from primary care physician.
-You may see out-of-network providers but you’ll pay more.
-Pacific Source is one of the PPO plan options in the Oregon market.
+PPO plans allow you to see any in-network health care provider without a referral from your primary care physician.
+You may see out-of-network providers but you will pay a higher amount.
+PacificSource is one of the PPO plan options in the Oregon market.

 Exclusive Provider Organization (EPO)

 Like PPO, EPO plans let you see health care providers without referral from primary care, however, you must visit doctors and hospitals within the EPO network.
 There are no out-of-pocket benefits, so you will pay the full amount if you go to a provider outside of your plan network.
 Providence Health Plan is known for its EPO plan in Oregon.

 In essence, these plans don’t differ just on health plan cost but also the size of the plan network, ability to see specialist and coverage for out-of-network services.